peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 - Company: [CMScom](https://cmscom.jp) (Full-time since 2020/06 ~)
     - Web application developer, Flask / Pyramid / Plone etc..
-- Member of PloneJP (Plone User's Group in Japan)
 - Experience learning haskell and typescript
 - Now, reading "[Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/)"
     - As known as "TaPL"
+- Member of PloneJP (Plone User's Group in Japan)

 <!--
 I'm working in CMS communications, as a web developer.

 I've been to learning haskell and typescript, been interested thees for several years.

-and more, I involved some comunities (for example, PloneJP, PyCon JP, ...)
+and more, I involved some comunities...
 -->

 ---